AnyChart/docs.anychart.com/Maps/Legend.md

 ## Overview

-Generally, map legend works the same as legend in the charts.
-Look through [this article](../../Common_Settings/Legend) for more information about legends:
+AnyMap legend works the same way it works in all other chart types.
+Look through [Legend Settings](../Common_Settings/Legend) article for more information about legends:

-Here you will find a couple of samples showing its usage with maps.
+This articles shows several samples how legend is used with AnyChart JavaScript maps.

 ## Simple Legend